International Parcel Delivery | Blog

 Many shippers simply tick the carrier’s “declared value” or protection option because it is integrated with labels, billing, and delivery.
 This simplicity is appealing, but the rules for approval are strict and often non-negotiable.

-Why the different wording?
-Calling a program “insurance” can trigger regulatory oversight (e.g., capital reserve requirements for property & casualty insurers).
-Carriers therefore use terms like shipment protection or declared value to avoid being regulated as insurers.
+⚠️ Why the different wording?
+Calling a program “insurance” triggers regulatory oversight.
+Carriers use terms like shipment protection or declared value to avoid being regulated as property and casualty insurers.

 Ensure Your Product Is Insurable